A'keria C. Davenport

-A'Keria Chanel Davenport (born March 1, 1988) is the stage name of Gregory D'Wayne, an American drag queen best known for competing on the eleventh season of RuPaul's Drag Race (2019) and the sixth season of RuPaul's Drag Race All Stars (2021).
+A'Keria Chanel Davenport (born March 1, 1988) is the stage name of Gregory D'Wayne, an American drag queen best known for competing on the eleventh season of RuPaul's Drag Race (2019) and the sixth (2021) and eleventh (2026) seasons of RuPaul's Drag Race All Stars.
 As a professional entertainer, she has won several national titles in drag pageantry systems, including Miss Black Universe in 2017.
 Davenport was recognized by Dallas Voice as a Texan of the Year in 2019.